-12 Incredible Things to Do in Hammerfest, Norway (+ Travel Tips!)
+10 Best Things to Do in Hammerfest, Norway (+ Travel Tips!)

 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-We recently had the chance to visit Hammerfest, Norway… one of the most northern towns in Europe (and in the world).
+I recently had the chance to visit Hammerfest, Norway… one of the most northern towns in Europe (and in the world).
+The town may be small but there are still a fair amount of things to do in Hammerfest!

 Are you planning your trip to Hammerfest last minute?

-Top Experiences and Tours in Hammerfest:
+🇳🇴 Top experiences and bookings in Hammerfest:

-Top Hotels in Hammerfest:
+🛌 Top places to stay in Hammerfest:

-1. Scandic Hammerfest
+1. Scandic Hammerfest (my top pick – tasty breakfast!)

-2. Smarthotel Hammerfest (modern design!)
+2. Smarthotel Hammerfest (modern design but budget-friendly)

 If you’re looking for what to do in Hammerfest to plan your trip to Norway’s far north, this guide will get you started.